Nimira43/Jax-Orio/README.md

 # Jax-Orio
 3D hack and slash game using Godot.
-Jax Orio, a drunken Knight must protect his village of Stonemarsh from invading Orcs and Trolls!
+Jax Orio, a drunken former Knight, must protect his village of Stonemarsh from invading Orcs and Trolls!

 ## The Leaping Deer Inn in Stonemarsh, a small village in Medieval England...